hyperledger-labs/splice/README.md

 - `AUTH0_MANAGEMENT_API_CLIENT_ID`
 - `AUTH0_MANAGEMENT_API_CLIENT_SECRET`

+For convenience, you can `export` these from your `.envrc.private` which is ignored by git, to always be available for subsequent runs.

 Be aware: these tokens allow the requester to perform any administrative action against the Auth0 tenant!
 Use caution and keep production values secure.

 #### Setting up `lnav` to Inspect Canton logs